 Step 2 – Choose your chicken breed:

 Once you have the legal information you’ll have the information you need to start selecting the breed and amount of chickens you want to raise.
 Chickens come in lots of shapes, sizes and behaviors!
 Do you want them to be steady eggs producers?
 Are you keeping them in small spaces?
-How about getting a luxury chicken?
+How about getting a fancy chicken?

 Once you select a breed you’ll be able to calculate how many you’d like to start with.
 Want to select which chicken breed you want to start raising?
 Here are the easiest chicken breeds to start with.